-Many challenges remain ahead of Mulder.
+Many challenges remain ahead of MULDER.
 Our current implementation utilizes little of the semantic and syntactic information available during answer extraction.
 We believe our recall will be much higher if these factors are taken into consideration.

 There are many elements that can determine the truth of an answer.
-For example, by using the last-modified information from web pages, we can tell how recent is the page and its answer.
+For example, the last-modified information from web pages can tell us how recent the page and its answer is.
 The authority of a page is also important, since authoritative sites are likely to have better contents and more accurate answers.
-In future versions of Mulder we may incorporate these elements into our answer selection mechanism.
+In future versions of MULDER we may incorporate these elements into our answer selection mechanism.

 We are also implementing our own search engine, and plan to integrate MULDER with its index.
 We expect that an evaluation of the best data structures and integrated algorithms will provide many challenges.
 There are many advantages to a local search engine, the most obvious being reduced network latencies for querying and retrieving web pages.
 We may also improve the efficiency and accuracy for QA with analyses of a large document collection.
 One disadvantage of a home-grown search engine is our smaller coverage, since we do not have the resources of a commercial search engine.
-However, with focussed web crawling techniques [Chakrabarti et al. 1999], we may be able to obtain a very high quality QA knowledge base with our limited resources.
+However, with focussed web crawling techniques [7], we may be able to obtain a very high quality QA knowledge base with our limited resources.